daniel13306/BulkSearcher/README.md

  * Searching for a Keyword, but cant remember in which file its saved?

-    - Enter your Keyword, Filetype, and Folder location to reading through files.
+    - Enter your Keyword, Filetype, and Folder location to start reading through files.

     - The software will notify you if it finds your Keyword while reading through the files of your requested Filetype.
 (Only in your requested folder) (as seen in screenshots below)